Hamilton, New Zealand: Avalon Drive

 The next part of the ring road, on the western side, opened when SH1 was diverted from the city centre to run east of the city, through Nawton from 1 July 1992.
 Norton Road Extension was renamed Avalon Drive.
 The road was originally built about 1919.
+Currently this road is quite congested in morning and evening peak-hour however space has been allocated to upgrade the road from its current two lanes to four lanes in the near future.

 Wairere Drive

 Wairere Drive forms the north east part of the ring road.
 Initially it ran from Avalon Drive to River Road at Flagstaff, via Pukete Bridge.
 The land for it was gazetted in 1995 and the road was on the 1998 map.
 It had a 70 km/h speed limit.
 The extension to Hukanui Rd was on the 2009 map.
 It was then extended from Hukanui Rd to Crosby Rd in 2010, to Ruakura Rd in 2013 and 5.5 km to Cambridge Rd in 2014, when the Pukete Rd to Resolution Dr section was widened from 2 to 4 lanes, and roundabouts replaced with traffic lights, at a cost of $84m.
 The extension from Hukanui Road to Tramway Road cost $1.5m in 2005/06, plus $3.3m in 2007/08.
 In 2008, on the budget had been over $14m.
 The road includes a 3 m wide cycleway.
 Completion is planned for 2022.

 Traffic at Pukete Bridge in 2006 was 25,200 vehicles a day.
 In 2018 it was 38,400.
+Many sections of Wairere Drive are congested during morning and evening peak-hour traffic.
+Hamilton City Council removed funding from its 2024-2034 Long Term Plan to widen many sections of the road, which included the construction of new bus priority and transit lanes.

 In 2017, it was noted that a drop in passenger numbers on the Orbiter bus correlated with opening of the extension to Cambridge Rd in 2014.

 Southern Links

 The final part of the ring road will be the Southern Links, through Peacocke.
 Construction of the $150m bridge over the Waikato is planned between 2020 and 2023.
 The plan for the area says, "it is intended that the arterial routes also make provision for alternative modes of transport such as light rail by maintaining corridors."
+The sixth National government has promised to build the Southern Links as part of the Roads of National Significance project.

 Bridges

-The six road bridges that cross the river are often the focus of morning and evening traffic delays.
-The six road bridges within the city are (from north to south):
+The seven road bridges that cross the river are often the focus of morning and evening traffic delays.
+The road bridges within the city are (from north to south):